joelparkerhenderson/demo-node-quickfix/README.md

 Download quickfix tar here: http://www.quickfixengine.org/

-Warning: the current version of QuickFIX as of 2018-12-21 seems to be incompatible with node-quickfix.
+Warning: the current version of quickfix is 1.15.1 as of 2018-12-21, and this version seems to be incompatible with node-quickfix.
 See https://github.com/Trumid/node-quickfix/issues/48.
-Users report that a downgrade to 1.14.3 works.
-This repo includes the quickfix 1.14.3 for your convenience.
+For us, a workaround is to downgrade to quickfix 1.14.3.

 Check required dependencies: http://www.quickfixengine.org/quickfix/doc/html/dependencies.html